UCL/MPHY0026/doc/summerschool/registration_demo.rst

 The first text box contains:

 * "Number of Fids" is the number of fiducial markers placed, which should increase by one each time you click on the image.
 * "Expected FLE" is the expected value of the squared Fiducial Localisation Error (equivalent to the variance or RMS squared).
-SciKit-SurgeryFRED models the FLE as a two dimensional isotropic normally distributed random variable.
+SciKit-SurgeryFRED models the FLE as a three dimensional isotropic normally distributed random variable.
 Each time a new registration is started (by starting the application or by pressing 'r') the standard deviation of the FLE is randomly selected from a uniform distribution between 0.5 and 5.0.
-Each time a fiducial is placed, its position is perturbed in two dimensions by this standard deviation.
+Each time a fiducial is placed, its position is perturbed in three dimensions by this standard deviation.
 The expected absolute value of an FLE with a given standard deviation is calculated and is shown here.

 The second text box contains the expected values TRE and FRE as derived by [Fitzpatrick1998]_.